stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 implement `takeWhile'` without cheating (for instance, by turning totality checking off and looping forever).
 So, the question remains, how to express the result of `takeWhile'` in a type.
-The answer to this is: "Use a *dependent pair*".
-A vector paired with a value corresponding to its length:
+The answer to this is: "Use a *dependent pair*", a vector paired with a value corresponding to its length.

 ```idris
 record AnyVect a where